nic-cs150-master/style-guide/README.md

 int n;
 ```

-Don't declare pointers on the same line as non-pointers, as in:
+**DO NOT** declare pointers on the same line as non-pointers, as in:

 ```cpp
 int *p, n;